grip-on-software/monetdb-import/Database_structure.md

         this and the value is then 0.

+-   **github_repo**: GitHub-specific metadata of a repository.
+Primary key is (repo_id, github_id).
+    -   **repo_id** - INT - reference to repo.id: Repository that the
+        GitLab repo stores.
+    -   **github_id** - INT: internal GitHub identifier of the
+        repository.
+    -   **description** - TEXT: Description of the repository.
+    -   **create_date** - TIMESTAMP: Time at which the GitHub repository was created.
+    -   **private** - BOOL: Whether the repository is private such that only the organization can see it.
+    -   **forked** - BOOL: Whether the repository is forked from an upstream repository.
+    -   **star_count** - INT: Number of people on GitHub that have starred the repository such that they have a bookmark of the repository and the repository is more appreciated by the community.
+    -   **watch_count** - INT: Number of people on GitHub that watch the repository such that they may receive notifications about events in the repository.

+-   **github_issue**: An issue within a GitHub repository.
+Primary key is (repo_id, issue_id).
+    -   **repo_id** - INT - reference to repo.id: Repository which is
+        the topic of the issue.
+    -   **issue_id** - INT: GitHub identifier of the issue which is unique for the repository.
+    -   **title** - TEXT: The short header message describing what the issue is about, e.g., what problems are encountered.
+    -   **description** - TEXT: The contents of the issue message.
+    -   **status** - VARCHAR(100): The open/close state of the issue.
+        This can be a word like 'open' or 'closed'.
+    -   **author_id** - INT - reference to vcs_developer.alias_id:
+        Identifier of the developer that started the issue.
+    -   **assignee_id** - INT - reference to vcs_developer.alias_id:
+        Identifier of the developer that should address the issue.
+This is NULL if nobody is assigned.
+    -   **created_date** - TIMESTAMP: Time at which the issue is created.
+    -   **updated_date** - TIMESTAMP: Time at which the issue received an update.
+    -   **pull_request_id** - INT - reference to
+        merge_request.request_id: The GitHub pull request identifier for a related pull request in the same repository.
+This is NULL if no such link has been created yet.
+    -   **labels** - INT: Number of labels that are added to the issue.
+    -   **closed_date** - TIMESTAMP: Time at which the issue is closed.
+        This is NULL if the issue is not yet closed.
+    -   **closer**: INT - reference to vcs_developer.alias_id:
+        Identifier of the developer that closed the issue, either by fixing the problem or by considering it to not be an issue that should be solved.
+This is NULL if the issue is not yet closed.

+-   **github_issue_note**: A comment attached to an issue on GitHub, which is a part of the discussion.
+Primary key is (repo_id, issue_id, note_id).
+    -   **repo_id** - INT - reference to repo.id: Repository for which
+        this note is added.
+    -   **request_id** - INT - reference to github_issue.issue_id: The
+        GitHub issue identifier of the issue to which this note is added.
+    -   **note_id** - INT: Internal identifier of the note which is unique for the GitHub instance.
+    -   **author_id** - INT - reference to vcs_developer.alias_id:
+        Identifier of the developer that wrote the comment.
+    -   **comment** - TEXT: Plain text comment message of the note.
+    -   **created_date** - TIMESTAMP: Time at which the comment is added to the issue.
+    -   **updated_date** - TIMESTAMP: Time at which the comment is most recently edited.

--   **merge_request**: A request within the development team to merge a Git branch into another.
+-   **merge_request**: A request within the development team's review system to merge a Git branch into another.
 Primary key is (repo_id, request_id).
     -   **repo_id** - INT - reference to repo.id: Repository whose
         branches are the topic of the request.
-    -   **request_id** - INT: Internal GitLab or TFS identifier of the merge request which is unique for the instance.
+    -   **request_id** - INT: Internal GitLab, GitHub or TFS identifier of the merge request which is unique for the instance.
     -   **title** - TEXT: The short header message describing what the merge request is about, e.g., what branches/commits it merges.
     -   **description** - TEXT: The contents of the request message.
     -   **status** - VARCHAR(100): The open/close state of the request.
-        This can be a word like 'opened', 'merged' or 'closed' for GitLab or 'active', 'completed' or 'abandoned' for TFS.
+        This can be a word like 'opened', 'merged' or 'closed' for GitLab, 'open', 'merged' or 'close' for GitHub, or 'active', 'completed' or 'abandoned' for TFS.
 Note that merge procedures may differ by team, and as such a closed/abandoned pull request may have been manually merged.
     -   **source_branch** - VARCHAR(Git branch): The (feature) branch
         from which commits should be merged.
     -   **target_branch** - VARCHAR(Git branch): The (main) branch at